glyn/riff/docs/riff_image_push.md

 ```
   -h, --help            help for push
   -i, --images string   path of an image manifest of image names to be pushed
+  -l, --load            whether to load and tag the images (default true)
+  -p, --push            whether to push the images (default true)
 ```

 ### Options inherited from parent commands